odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 ===============

 The Profit and Loss statement displays your revenue and expense details.
-Ultimately, this gives you a clear image of your Net Profit and Loss.
+This gives you a clear image of your Net Profit and Loss.
 It is sometimes referred to as the "Income Statement" or "Statement of Revenues and Expenses."